-31 31.12.2 Assessment of non-complying land use activities Ac tivity Guidance on the assessment of resources consents 1.
+31 31.12.2 Assessment of non-complying land use activities Activity Guidance on the assessment of resources consents 1.
 All non-complying activities Relevant objectives and policies (priority considerations): a.
 Objectives 2.3.1, 14.2.1, 31.2.1 b.
-Objective 2.3.2 and Policy 2.3.2.2 c.
-Objective 2.4.3 and Policy 2.4.3.4 d.
 Activities not ancillary to schools:i. are related to or support the school, or have other operation requirements that mean they need to locate in the zone; ii. support the efficient and effective operation of the school; iii. are not more appropriately located in another zone in line with Objective 2.3.2 and its policies; and iv. they are designed and operated in line with Objective 31.2.2 and its policies (Policy 31.2.1.3).
-General assessment guidance: e.
-In assessing the significance of effects consideration will be given to: i. both short and long term effects, including effects in combination with other activities; and ii. the potential for cumulative adverse effects arising from similar activities occurring as a result of a precedent being set by the granting of a resource consent. f.
+General assessment guidance: c.
+In assessing the significance of effects consideration will be given to: i. both short and long term effects, including effects in combination with other activities; and ii. the potential for cumulative adverse effects arising from similar activities occurring as a result of a precedent being set by the granting of a resource consent. d d.
 In assessing activities that are non-complying due to being in an overlay zone, mapped area, in a scheduled site, or affecting a scheduled item, that otherwise require resource consent, the assessment guidance provided in relation to the underlying activity status will also be considered.
-Relevant guidance from other sections (priority considerations): g.
-See Section 6.13 for guidance on the assessment of resource consents in relation to objectives 6.2.2 and 6.2.3, and effects related to accessibility and the safety and efficiency of the transport network and its affordability to the public. h.
-See Section 9.8 for guidance on the assessment of resource consents in relation to Objective 9.2.2 and effects on health and safety.
+Relevant guidance from other sections (priority considerations): e.
+See Section 6.13 for guidance on the assessment of resource consents in relation to objectives 6.2.2 and 6.2.3, and effects related to accessibility and the safety and efficiency of the transport network and its affordability to the public. f.
+See Section 9.8 for guidance on the assessment of resource consents in relation to Objective 9.2.2 and effects on health and safety. g.
 See Section 14.6 for guidance on the assessment of resource consents in relation to Objective 14.2.1 and effects on cultural values of Manawhenua.

-31 31.12.3 Assessment of non-complying land use activities Ac tivity Guidance on the assessment of resource consents 1.
+31 31.12.3 Assessment of non-complying land use activities Activity Guidance on the assessment of resource consents 1.
 CemeteriesCrematoriumsLandfills Relevant guidance from other sections (priority considerations): a.
-See Section 14.6 for guidance on the assessment of resource consents in relation to Objective 14.2.1 and effects on the cultural values of Manawhenua.
-2. Commercial advertising Relevant objectives and policies (priority considerations): a.
+See Section 14.6 for guidance on the assessment of resource consents in relation to Objective 14.2.1 and effects on the cultural values of Manawhenua. a.
+Objective 2 Relevant objectives and policies (priority considerations): a.
 Objective 2.4.1 b.
 Policy 2.4.1.6.c